 For more information on the agency and their client list, visit their web site at www.MarsalLyonLiteraryAgency.com, visit their Facebook page, or follow Kevan on Twitter!

-LUCIA MACRO has made her mark editing smart, commercial women’s fiction containing and upmarket touch, including the works of international bestseller Hazel Gaynor author of THE GIRL WHO CAME HOME and THE MEMORY OF VIOLETS.
+LUCIA MACRO has made her mark editing smart, commercial women’s fiction containing an upmarket touch, including the works of international bestseller Hazel Gaynor, author of THE GIRL WHO CAME HOME and THE MEMORY OF VIOLETS.
 She has also edited USA Today bestselling author Patricia Harman, author of THE RELUCTANT MIDWIFE.
-Upcoming publications that highlight her versatility as an editor who spots new talent in this arena includes THE SPARROW SISTERS by Ellen Herrick, SIT!
+Upcoming publications that highlight her versatility as an editor who spots new talent in this arena include THE SPARROW SISTERS by Ellen Herrick, SIT!
 STAY!
 SPEAK! by Annie England Noblin, and THE RAMBLERS by Aidan Donnelley Rowley.
-In addition, she has acquired many leading author of romance including New York Times bestsellers such as Rachel Gibson, Cynthia Eden, Lori Wilde, and thrillers, such as New York Times bestseller Wendy Corsi Staub.
+In addition, she has acquired many leading authors of romance including New York Times bestsellers such as Rachel Gibson, Cynthia Eden, Lori Wilde, and thrillers, such as New York Times bestseller Wendy Corsi Staub.
 Lucia received the Vivian Stephens industry award from the Romance Writers of America, given to a non-writer (and not often an editor) who has contributed to the organization in a significant manner.

-ANNA MICHELS is an Editor at Sourcebooks, an independent publisher located outside of Chicago.
-Over the more than five years at Sourcebooks she has worked on a wide variety of projects, most recently focusing on acquiring adult fiction and nonfiction.
+ANNA MICHELS is an editor at Sourcebooks, an independent publisher located outside of Chicago.
+Over her more than five years at Sourcebooks she has worked on a wide variety of projects, most recently focusing on acquiring adult fiction and nonfiction.
 She is looking for commercial literary fiction with interesting settings and a strong narrative voice; mystery (particularly historical and crossover literary—think Ordinary Grace by William Kent Krueger), literary thriller, and psychological suspense; and memoir by writers who connect the events of their lives to readers through incredible storytelling, as well as a wide variety of prescriptive nonfiction, gift books, and history.

-Jennifer is a Board member of the Association of Authors Representatives (AAR), a member of the Women’s Media Group and has served on the board of the BEA Conference Advisory Board, Pace University Masters in Publishing program and the DBW Conference Council.
+Jennifer is a Board member of the Association of Authors Representatives (AAR), a member of the Women’s Media Group, and has served on the board of the BEA Conference Advisory Board, Pace University Masters in Publishing program, and the DBW Conference Council.
 She has been a keynote speaker as well as moderated and participated in panels on publishing for Digital Book World, the AAR, the BEA, The Romantic Times Convention, The Historical Novels Convention, PNWA etc…